carbonplan/research/articles/forest-offsets-explainer/index.md

 Our analysis relied on the [digitized project records](https://doi.org/10.5281/zenodo.4630684) described above, as well as public data from the US Forest Service [Forest Inventory Analysis](https://www.fia.fs.fed.us/) program and the open source [rFIA package](https://github.com/hunter-stanke/rFIA).
 Our methods are described in detail in [our preprint](https://doi.org/10.1101/2021.04.28.441870) and all of the [code](https://github.com/carbonplan/forest-offsets) and [additional data](https://doi.org/10.5281/zenodo.4630712) underlying our analysis is open source and fully reproducible.

 Across the program as a whole, we estimate net over-crediting of 30 million tCO₂e total (90% CI: 20.5 to 38.6 million tCO₂e) or 29.4% of the credits we analyzed (90% CI: 20.1 to 37.8%).
-At recent market prices of $13.67 per offset credit,<Reference color={meta.color} data={sidenotes[3]}/> these excess credits are worth $410 million (90% CI: $280 to $528 million) — and likely more, as market prices would rise if market regulators took steps to correct for over-crediting.
+At recent market prices of $13.67 per offset credit,<Cite id='market.transfers'/> these excess credits are worth $410 million (90% CI: $280 to $528 million) — and likely more, as market prices would rise if market regulators took steps to correct for over-crediting.

 A key feature of our study is that it does not depend on counterfactual analysis.
 In general, offsets must reflect “additional” climate benefits above and beyond what is expected under business-as-usual conditions.
 Claims about the [additionality](https://www.bloomberg.com/features/2020-nature-conservancy-carbon-offsets-trees/) of [entire projects](https://www.earthisland.org/journal/index.php/magazine/entry/carbon-conundrum) are important to consider but difficult to evaluate quantitatively because counterfactual scenarios cannot be observed directly.
 In contrast, our analysis uses revealed program outcomes to directly estimate crediting errors.